5 Reasons to Publish an Audiobook

 - Audiobooks Deepen Your Emotional Connection with Your Readers

-One of the first ways in which we experience narrative text is through the stories we were read as children.
+One of the first ways in which we experience narrative text is through the stories we read as children.
 Regardless of the genre of the book, being read to is a very natural and human way to experience a narrative.

 Audiobooks in all genres appeal to this subconscious process, but there are other ways for authors to tap into the emotional and intimate nature of the audiobook medium — particularly those sharing a personal story.